Updated on May, 2026

 “As with all digital transformations, the impetus for change needs to be an organization-wide endeavor that is driven from the top,” she says.

 “It’s not just about choosing the technology and implementing it.
-CFOs need to consider the cultural impact across the business and how it will change the way employees work, the future skills that may be needed and how roles and responsibilities will change.”
+CFOs need to consider the cultural impact across the business and how it will change the way employees work, the future skills that may be needed, and how roles and responsibilities will change.”

 Mackarel adds: “CFOs need a communications strategy that conveys why the transformation is being carried out, how it will impact individual roles and the major milestones anticipated in the transformation journey.